bxdoan/bxdoan/README.md

 <div align="center">

-> No matter how hard or impossible it is, never lose sight of your goal.
+> Just like games, no matter how well you have things lined up in your life, there’s always something to keep you on your toes.

-> — Monkey D Luffy —
+> — Junichirou Kagami —

 </div>